 Average travel time is 6 minutes each way for the Excess Stops figure, compared to 4-5 minutes with perfect linking between major intersections in the Linking & Mini-Linking figure (next screen).
 Both these diagrams are for the short, 60 second cycle time possible with two-phase intersections.
 For the existing cycle time of 160 seconds, the delays would have been much longer, particularly for the excess stops case.
 The problem is not so much the trip time but the frustration of the stop-start operation with many stops.
 Emissions are also an issue.

-Excess stops is also described as stop start traffic, restricted crossing u-turn, RCUT, superstreet, or reduced conflict intersection.
+Excess stops is also described as stop start traffic, restricted crossing u-turn, RCUT, or superstreet.
 These references treat all the movements, but separate consideration of the U-turns is proposed to be done on a needs basis as there are many other nearby intersections.
 Staged pedestrian crossings are part of the picture.